 - Mix all of the ingredients listed above together until smooth and there are no chunks.
 Pour batter into the prepared pan, making sure to divide evenly.

 - Place in preheated oven and bake for 25 minutes.
-Remove from oven and place on cooling rack until completely cooled.While cake is cooling prepare frostings.
+Remove from oven and place on cooling rack until completely cooled.While the cake is cooling prepare frostings.
 Make German Chocolate Cake Frosting first, so that it has time to cool.

 Coconut Pecan Frosting